TRAUMA THERAPY

 I am worried I will have to talk about my worst memories.

-Therapy is about your personal journey to wholeness, not about sticking to protocol.
+Therapy is about your personal journey to wholeness,.
 Whatever path is best for you, I will help you find a direction that puts you on your way to where you want to go.
 This is a unique and personal process and while there are some things that might be expected, it looks different for everyone.
 It’s important and helpful to have an experienced facilitator.

-I am worried that even a trauma counselor will judge me.
+I am worried that even a trauma counselor will judge.

 First and foremost, our space together is one of non-judgment.
 We practice curiosity together.
 Secondly, fear, self-blame, or shame you feel is probably a direct result of the wounds that you have endured.
 Compassion, spaciousness, and ground gives a place to begin to look at and lightly touch these feelings, with care.